 “Yep,” Joaquim replied, gazing down at a chart.

 Erica nodded towards the body “This is the last one they’re going to give us today, so we’re wrapping up after this,” she said.

 “Alright, people this is our last run of the day!”
 Erica announced for the room to hear.
-“Are all system ago?”
+“Are all systems ago?”

-There was a faint electrical hum in the air that was steadily growing in volume and pitch.
-Various muscles began to spasm just beneath the surface of the cadavers sallow flesh.
-They alternated the currents to different parts of the body, and soon the subject’s face once frozen with rigor mortis began to move and contort as if he were alive.
-His blue lips curled into a smile, and his eyes opened revealing faint grey pupils.
-So far this trial wasn’t proving any more promising than the others.
+There was a faint electrical hum in the air that steadily grew in volume and pitch.
+The body's muscles contorted and pulsed beneath the softening flesh like earthworms writhing in mud.
+They alternated the currents and the subject’s face once frozen with rigor mortis began to move and contort.
+His blue lips curled into a smile, his eyelids peeled back revealing faint grey pupils.
+So far, this trial wasn’t proving any more promising than the others.

 “We’ve got blood flow!”
 A technician informed the room.